-Frequently Asked Questions Regarding Home Building
+Frequently Asked Questions about Home Building

 A: Before embarking on building a home, it is important to have your credit and finances in order.
 Before building can begin, you will have to put down a deposit and if you are looking for loans, custom homes are considered risky so your credit will need to be good.
 Next, be prepared for a wait—custom homes are not built overnight and can take up to six months depending on many factors.